 The Company meets its day-to-day working capital requirements from a revolving loan facility.
-The current economic conditions create uncertainty particularly over (a) the level of demand for the Company's services; (b) the exchange rate between sterling and foreign currencies; and (c) the Company's cost base.
+The current economic conditions create uncertainty particularly over (a) the level of demand for the Company's services; and (b) the Company's cost base.